[amazon_auto_links id="280537"]

 6. Recommendations

-If you’d like to know in which category the particular item lies, you can go to a departmental store nearby or an online grocery store.
+If you’d like to know which category the particular item belongs in, you can go to a departmental store nearby or an online grocery store.
 You will find each item in their specific category.

 USDA recommends eating more protein content and protein food and avoiding other foods.
 Fruit preservatives add flavour to the recipes but are harmful.
 A spoonful of peanuts with medium grind can be a healthy choice.